Clunies-Ross family

 The Clunies-Ross family were the original settlers of the Cocos (Keeling) Islands, a small archipelago in the Indian Ocean.
 From 1827 to 1978, the family ruled the previously uninhabited islands as a private fiefdom, initially as terra nullius and then later under British (1857–1955) and Australian (1955–1978) sovereignty.
-The head of the family was usually recognised as the resident magistrate, and was sometimes styled as the "King of the Cocos Islands"; a title given by the press.
+The head of the family was usually recognised as the resident magistrate and was sometimes styled as the "King of the Cocos Islands", a title given by the press.

 History

 John Clunies-Ross

 John Clunies-Ross was a merchant born in Weisdale, Shetland on 23 August 1786.
 In 1813 he was at Timor as Third Mate on board the whaler Baroness Longueville when he received the opportunity to become captain of the brig Olivia, which he took.
 He reportedly first cruised the waters of the then uninhabited Cocos (Keeling) Islands in 1825.
 After surveying them he moved his family to live on one of the islands in 1827.
 Only Joshua Slocum used different dates, when he wrote that "John Clunis-Ross, who in 1814 touched [the island] in the ship Borneo on a voyage to India", nailed up a Union Jack with plans to settle in the future and "[...] returned 2 years later with his wife and family".

 In 1823 an English adventurer, Alexander Hare, had settled on another of the islands with some runaway slaves.
 Hare soon departed, and Clunies-Ross alone obtained permanent rights by settlement.
 He planted hundreds of coconut palms and brought in Malay workers to the islands to harvest the nuts, building a business by selling copra.
 In the beginning, Javanese convicts were used as labourers and "crime of all kinds was rife", before "getting rid of the criminal class and obtaining a better type of Malay coolie."

 According to a 1903 article in The Timaru Herald, Ross "[ran] his little colony on model lines and succeeded beyond expectation" and Charles Darwin mentioned after his 1836 visit with HMS Beagle that he "found the natives in a state of freedom".
 However, the article omitted the sentence that immediately followed: "but in most other points they are considered as slaves".
 Ross traded with Dutch vessels en route to Dutch ports on Java and Sumatra, and became a naturalised Dutch subject; he had approached both the British and the Dutch government for annexation but neither had responded.
 John Clunies-Ross died in 1854.

+His life was dramatised in the play John Ross, King of Cocos Islands.